wenchieh/wenchieh.github.io/_pages/about.md

 # <span style="color:black">What's New</span>
+* Our paper "Unified Dense Subgraph Detection: Fast Spectral Theory based Algorithms" is accepted to **IEEE TKDE**.
-* March 2023, Our demo & poster paper "EasySpider: Visual Code-Free Web Crawler/Spider" is accepted to The WebConf 2023.
+* March 2023, Our demo & poster paper "EasySpider: Visual Code-Free Web Crawler/Spider" is accepted to **The WebConf 2023**.
 Welcome to try our user-friendly tool [EasySpider](https://github.com/NaiboWang/EasySpider), which also contains detailed instructions for use.
-* Our paper "Hierarchical Dense Pattern Detection in Tensors" is accepted to TKDD.
+* Our paper "Hierarchical Dense Pattern Detection in Tensors" is accepted to **TKDD**.
-* Our paper "Birds of a Feather Trust Together: Knowing When to Trust a Classifier via Adaptive Neighborhood Aggregation" is accepted to TMLR.
+* Our paper "Birds of a Feather Trust Together: Knowing When to Trust a Classifier via Adaptive Neighborhood Aggregation" is accepted to **TMLR**.
-* October 2021, Our paper "MonLAD: Money Laundering Agents Detection in Transaction Streams" is accepted to WSDM 2022.
+* October 2021, Our paper "MonLAD: Money Laundering Agents Detection in Transaction Streams" is accepted to **WSDM 2022**.
-* August 2021, Our paper "AdaRNN: Adaptive Learning and Forecasting of Time Series" is accepted to CIKM 2022.
+* August 2021, Our paper "AdaRNN: Adaptive Learning and Forecasting of Time Series" is accepted to **CIKM 2022**.
 * November 2020 - Now, I join in the IDS NUS as a Research Fellow.
 * September 14 - September 18 2020.
 I attend the ECML PKDD 2020 virtual conference.
 * August 29, 2020, Our paper "SpecGreedy: Unified Dense Subgraph Detection" has been selected as the **Best student DM paper award** for ECML-PKDD 2020.